Writing an OpenGL Screensaver for Windows

 Dialog box configuration and the second required function

-this function.
-You will never call it directly, but the system will call it when
+function.
+You will never call it directly, but the system will call

 BOOL WINAPI